YonatanRA/AI_SQL_Querier/README.md

 ### How to use this repo

 First, we need to store the OpenAI API KEY in a `.env` file to load it with the dotenv library and use it as an environment variable.
-In `notebooks` folder there is a jupyter notebook with a step by step explanation.
+In `notebooks` folder there is a jupyter notebook with a step by step explanation and other with the practices.
 In `src` folder there is the python code for querying SQL and getting a chat response, besides requirements.txt file.
 Use examples:

 **Getting a response for a user query**